Single Sign-On (SSO) in Quire Permalink

 SSO Overview

-Single Sign-On (SSO) allows users to log in to Quire using one set of credentials through a centralized Identity Provider (IdP).
+SSO allows users to log in to Quire using one set of credentials through their Identity Provider instead of managing a separate Quire password.

 With SSO enabled for your Quire organization: